Modifications, hints, tips and technical information for the

 (Credit to Roger VK3KYY & Jason VK7ZJA)

-You can use the ’double wait’ feature in VFO mode to operate cross-band e.g. transmit on UHF and receive on VHF or vice-versa.
-Operation won’t be in full duplex mode, only half-duplex is possible.
-But what the stock CPS software won’t allow is cross-band frequency entry for memory channels.
-With hex editing of the channel data in your .dat file, it is possible to make these entries, and the GD-77 will successfully work cross-band from an analogue FM memory channel.
+You can use the GD-77 for FM crossband use, operation won’t be in full duplex mode, only half-duplex is possible.
+But the stock CPS software won’t allow cross-band frequency entry for memory channels, you will have to get busy with hex editing of the channel data in your .dat file.

 Follow the below example, where we program a cross-band channel entry with a receive frequency of 440.000 MHz and a transmit frequency of 146.500 MHz: